 When to Winterize an RV: Preparing For The Colder Months

-Winterizing is an essential process for campers who love to take their RVs for camping instead of tents.
+Winterizing is essential for campers who love to take their RVs for camping instead of tents.
 RV, also known as Recreational Vehicle, is used by campers during seasons like spring and fall.

 Shutting down and covering your RV with a customized cover is not enough.
-It is the owner’s duty to protect his or her RV during the cold winter period and store it under ideal conditions for prolonged life.
+The owner must protect his or her RV during the cold winter and store it under ideal conditions for prolonged life.

-When you winterize your RV, you prepare the plumbing system, exterior, interior, and chassis to withstand the cold temperature.
+When winterizing your RV, prepare the plumbing system, exterior, interior, and chassis to withstand the cold temperature.
 Similarly, de-winterization is the process where the steps are reversed.
-The RV is prepared for yet another wonderful, fun-filled camping trip.
+The RV is prepared for yet another excellent, fun-filled camping trip.

 Winterizing is something you should never skip if you are going to store your RV in cold weather.
 If not done, the RV might give you problems when you try to take it out for camping in spring.
-Broken pipes, water damage, and condensation leading to damage are some of the frequently caused problems in an RV when the winterization is not done.
+Broken pipes, water damage, and condensation, leading to damage, frequently cause problems in an RV when the winterization is not done.

-When the liquid from the drain lines is not drained before storing the RV, cracking of the pipes under cold weather occurs.
-Sink valves, drain taps, toilets, etc. are the other things that could get damaged.
+When liquid from the drain lines is not drained before storing the RV, the pipes crack under cold weather.
+Sink valves, drain taps, toilets, etc., are other things that could get damaged.

 Prevention is always preferred.
 Winterizing your RV is done by following a few steps of instructions.
-Bear in mind that the general instructions might vary from the RV manufacturer’s instructions.
+Remember that the general instructions might vary from the RV manufacturer’s instructions.
 Try to understand the recommendations and stick to them above anything else.

 So, when should you winterize your RV?
 In order to be effective, you need to have completely winterized your RV before the first frost hits.
 For most people, this will be around October – November.
 The further North you are, the earlier the frost will come, so make sure you do your research before its too late.